-I mentioned that I thought something was wrong during an eye test and asked to be referred to the hospital.
-Though it was by accident as glaucoma is often painless, it transpired that the pressures in my eyes were high and my glaucoma diagnosis was confirmed and treated quickly.
+I was sent to the local hospital and tests were done to check for glaucoma.
+It transpired that the pressures in my eyes were high and my glaucoma diagnosis was confirmed and treated quickly.

 I am lucky that my day-to-day life has not been affected too much.
 This has mainly been due to establishing a means of virtually total compliance with treatment.
 I have a very positive attitude to life and have carried on as I did before my diagnosis.
-I work full time, play cricket, am an honorary steward at Wimbledon, drive a supercharger sports car, have maintained my flying licence and have a share in a Piper Warrior plane.
+I work full time, play cricket, and am an honorary steward at Wimbledon.
+I drive a supercharger sports car, have maintained my flying licence and have a share in a Piper Warrior plane.
 Until recently I was a roadie with a rock band.
 I could not do any of this if it wasn’t for my three doses of eye drops per day and a degree of luck.
 I am grateful to all the people in the medical world that have made this happen for people like me.
 Glaucoma could have impacted most, if not all, of the above.
 As could not being compliant.

 I find it satisfying knowing that I am helping others to understand glaucoma and the more I can do to help, the better.

 My message to anyone diagnosed with glaucoma is: “Don’t panic, be positive and hang on to the eyesight you have got.
-Glaucoma does not have to affect your life.
+Glaucoma does not have to affect your life.”